Software as a Service

 SOC 2 Type II CertificationISO 27001 CertificationGDPR for European CustomersCCPA for California CustomersHIPAA for Healthcare SaaSFedRAMP for Government Contracts

-Why SaaS Companies Are High-Value Targets
+Why SaaS Companies Are Targets

 Multi-Tenant Data Isolation Failures

 Broken authorization checks are the most common source of tenant isolation failures.
 Applications that authenticate users but fail to verify tenant membership before data access create opportunities for cross-tenant data exposure.
-Parameter tampering attacks, where users modify tenant IDs in URLs or API requests, can expose other customers' data if authorization checks only validate user identity without confirming tenant association.

 API Security Vulnerabilities